backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Using openssl.md

 	- `openssl genrsa -out privatekey.pem`
 - Default key size is generally *2048*.
 This can be set in the openssl configuration file.
 	- `openssl genrsa -out privatekey.pem 4096`
+- Generating a private key with encryption
+	- `openssl genrsa -aes256 -out privatekey.pem`
+	- This is generally *done for CA keys* since they need to be protected.
+	- We don't encrypt the server private keys since they are used by the application.
 - **Extracting the public key from the key pair**:
 	- `openssl rsa -in privatekey.pem -pubout -out publickey.pem`
 - The most common format for openssl is `.pem`